publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch24/schIV/m__us_usc_t2_s1407.md

         The United States Court of Appeals for the Federal Circuit shall have jurisdiction over any proceeding commenced by a petition of—

-            (A) a party aggrieved by a final decision of the Board under [section 1406(e) of this title][/us/usc/t2/s1406/e] in cases arising under part A of subchapter II of this chapter,
+            (A) a party aggrieved by a final decision of the Board under [section 1406(e) of this title][/us/usc/t2/s1406/e] in cases arising under part A of subchapter II,

             (B) a charging individual or a respondent before the Board who files a petition under [section 1331(d)(4) of this title][/us/usc/t2/s1331/d/4],